LCPQ/qcmath/README.md

 ## Charged excitations

-Methods based on the one-body Green's function (1-GF) allow us to describe charged excitations, i.e. ionization potential (IP) and electron affinity (EA) of the system.
-This part is the core of qcmath and hence, various methods, approximations, and options are available.
-Thus, for the sake of clarity, this part is structured as follows.
-First, we do a quick introduction on the general equations depending on the level of (partial) self-consistency.
-These general equations are common to the three approximations of the self-energy available in qcmath, the second-order Green's function (GF2), the $GW$ approximation, and the T-matrix approximation.
-Finally, we give the various expressions specific to the different approximations of the self-energy.
+Methods based on the one-body Green's function (1-GF) offer a means to describe charged excitations, namely, the ionization potential (IP) and electron affinity (EA) of a system.
+This particular aspect forms the heart of qcmath, with a diverse range of methods, approximations, and options available.
+To ensure clarity and coherence, this section is organized as follows:
+Firstly, we provide a brief introduction to the general equations that depend on the degree of (partial) self-consistency.
+These general equations are shared among the three self-energy approximations implemented in qcmath: the second-order Green's function (GF2), the $GW$ approximation, and the $T$-matrix approximation.
+By outlining these common equations, we establish a foundational understanding of the framework.
+Subsequently, we present the specific expressions corresponding to each of the self-energy approximations.
+This breakdown allows for a comprehensive exploration of the distinct methodologies incorporated in qcmath, enabling users to leverage the most suitable approach for their research goals.

 Three levels of (partial) self-consistency are available in qcmath:
 - the one-shot scheme where quasiparticles and satellites are obtained by solving, for each orbital $p$, the frequency-dependent quasiparticle equation